pyOpenSci/pyopensci.github.io/_posts/2024-12-13-python-packaging-security.md

 classes: wide
 toc: true
 comments: true
-last_modified: 2024-12-13
+last_modified: 2024-12-19
 ---

 ## Is your PyPI publication workflow secure?

 We can learn a lot from the recent Python package breach [involving Ultralytics](https://blog.pypi.org/posts/2024-12-11-ultralytics-attack-analysis/).
-This breach has highlighted our need to use more secure PyPI publishing workflows.
+This breach highlighted our need to use more secure PyPI publishing workflows for Python packages.

 In this breach, hackers exploited a GitHub action workflow to inject malicious code into a Python package.
 This package was then published to PyPI.
 The outcome: Users who downloaded the package unknowingly allowed their machines to be hijacked for Bitcoin mining.